All Episodes

 The complaint asks authorities to intervene to seek the immediate suspension of the disclosure program pending legal review.

-Privacy International's director Simon Davies said that the secret CIA treasury program shows this a quote shows yet again how the U.S. willfully disregard the privacy rights not only of its own citizens, but also the rights of foreign nationals.
+Privacy International's director Simon Davies said that the secret CIA Treasury program shows, as a quote, shows yet again how the U.S. willfully disregards the privacy rights not only of its own citizens, but also the rights of foreign nationals.

 Lefties here and abroad, outraged.